nucleargen/factorio_cross_mod/README.md

 + Add settings for turn on/off updated graphics for other mods
 + Include Big_Brother_Tweaked mod as part of these mod
 + Update localizations
-+ Moar customisable features
++ Moar customizable features
 + Maybe cross-integrate/localize other mods (possibly by community request)
-+ RSO-like resource generator based on remote interfaces and per-surface settings, including AngelsInfiniteOres-like spawning (also fully customisable)
++ RSO-like resource generator based on remote interfaces and per-surface settings, including AngelsInfiniteOres-like spawning (also fully customizable)
 + Include optional plutonium workarounds like some other mods (mostly like in GotLag's [Reactors](https://mods.factorio.com/mods/GotLag/Reactors), but not the same
 + Rework Air Filtering and include it in pack